larry-athey/boilermaker/Instructions/Usage-Tips.md

 ### Using Your Boilermaker For Fermentation

 Some people ferment on the grain and some also distill on the grain if they have a boiler with a motorized paddle.
-Your Boilermaker can actually maintain fermentation temperatures by using the **Brew/Fermentation** operating mode.
+Your Boilermaker can actually maintain fermentation temperatures by using the **Brewing/Fermentation** operating mode.
+This turns the Boilermaker into an actual PID controller.
+This document isn't intended to be an actual tutorial on PID controllers, I would recommend that you follow YouTube tutorial videos that explain these.

 ### Controlling An Electric Smoker